-Part-time Students: The programs and activities of Flagler College are planned to meet the needs and interests of full-time students.
+Part-time Students: The programs and activities of Flagler College are planned to meet the needs and interest of full-time students.
 A limited number of students, however, may be allowed to matriculate on a part-time basis (less than 12 semester hours), provided that space in the desired course(s) is available.
 All part-time students must apply for admission and be formally accepted prior to registering for classes.
-Part-time students are not eligible for medical insurance coverage, and are not allowed to participate in College-sponsored student athletic activities.
+Part-time students are not eligible for medical and health services and are not allowed to participate in college-sponsored student activities.
 Part-time students, however, are assigned to an academic advisor and should seek academic counseling on a regular basis.
 While part-time students may be eligible for certain types of federal financial aid programs, they are not eligible for State of Florida or institutional financial aid programs.
-Full-time students who wish to change to part-time enrollment for the next semester must complete a "Withdrawal to Part-Time Status" form and must provide a copy of this form to the Office of Business Services.
+Full-time students who wish to change to part-time enrollment must complete a "Withdrawal to Part-Time Status" form and must provide a copy of this form to the Office of Business Services.
 Part-time students who wish to return to full-time status for the next semester must submit a formal, written request for readmission to the Office of the Registrar.